-We also applied tropical ω{500} -sorting to GCM grid-box mean condensate (liquid water + ice) and to cloud fraction in the control run (Figure 3a) and to the bin-mean changes of these quantities (Figure 3b).
-(The cloud fraction is computed using a condensate threshold of 0.01 times the local saturation mixing ratio.)
+[14] We also applied tropical ω{500} -sorting to GCM gridbox mean condensate (liquid water + ice) and to cloud fraction in the control run (Figure 3a) and to the bin-mean changes of these quantities (Figure 3b).
 The control run condensate fields show significant concentration of cloud condensate in the strong ascent regimes ($\omega{500} < -20$ hPa day-1) especially at low levels (from 700-900 hPa) with a secondary peak centered at 350 hPa, composed mostly of ice water.
+In subsiding regimes, the low cloud condensate between 850 and 950 hPa is also substantial, representing trade-cumulus and stratocumulus clouds.
 Cloud fraction is generally less than 0.1 at most heights and ω{500} values, except for high cirrus and cirrostratus in strong ascent regions where the monthly mean cloud fraction can exceed 0.3.
-In subsiding regimes, the low cloud condensate between 850 and 950 hPa is also substantial, representing tradecumulus and stratocumulus clouds.
-The distribution of cloud fraction shows substantial cirrus clouds (with relatively low condensate concentrations) in the strong ascent regimes, with lesser cirrus concentrations extending into subsidence regions.
+Lesser cirrus concentrations extend into the subsidence regimes.
 Mid-level clouds are largely confined to regions of strong ascent, while low level clouds have significant concentrations in both ascending and subsiding regimes.